 The Grants and Applications unit in the Office of Research Services provides support to researchers in applying for external research funding.
 The unit circulates information on select funding sources and holds information sessions, reviews grant applications, notifies researchers and Faculties of grant results, and maintains high quality research data.
-ORS also supports internal review committees including the following: Mariano Elia Fund, SSHRC Small Grants/Travel, York Incentive Grant, Specific Research Grants, and internal selection for NSERC RTI, JP Bickell Foundation, IDRC Small Grants, and others as required.
+ORS also supports internal review committees including the following: Mariano Elia Fund, SSHRC Research and Conference Opportunity Grants, York Incentive Grant, Specific Research Grants, and internal selection for NSERC RTI, JP Bickell Foundation, IDRC Small Grants, and others as required.
 The group prepares agreements to transfer tri-council funds to researcher’s colleagues at other universities and organizations and assists new faculty hires with transferring existing tri-council grants to York from their previous institutions.

 Finding a Funding Opportunity

 The application process for research funding begins with a funding opportunity.
 The ORS assists researchers in locating funding opportunities by:

 - Select external funding opportunities and internal opportunities administered by ORS are posted on the Research section of the YULink site.

 - Distributing timely reminders of upcoming funding opportunities on the research listserv and posting them on the website.
 Send an email to subscribe to the research listserv.

 - Holding information sessions on funding programs and opportunities.